 We began as a research project almost a decade ago at Ben-Gurion University’s Electrical & Computer Engineering Department, exploring the area of real-time registration.
 In the course of the research, we realized the incredible potential it had for helping to make autonomous flight a reality.
 Our fundamental challenge is this: how to analyze a drone’s ever-changing surroundings accurately and in real-time while using a minimum of hardware, computer power and network bandwidth.
-On top of that, take-offs and landings have to be reliably safe, and a truly autonomous drone has to perform its functions without relying on ground-based resources.

 Our patented innovation was to use real-time registration to give flying vehicles the ability to see where they are and understand their surroundings, by comparing what they see in real time to a reference frame or a map to successfully navigate to their destination and analyze a given scene with the highest accuracy possible.
-After years of research and testing, we delivered our first real-time autonomous flying system to Israeli Aerospace Industries (IAI), a major player in aviation.
-This success was the first step in showing that our innovative research had powerful real-world applications for autonomous flights.